Hercilio1/wall-app-api/README.md

 Swagger has been seamlessly integrated into the API, providing a live documentation platform and a convenient space for testing various API endpoints.

-#### Access Swagger UI
+1. **Access Swagger UI:**
     Open your web browser and navigate to the Swagger UI endpoint.
 In a typical setup, this is often found at: http://localhost:8000/swagger/

+2. **Login using Swagger:**
+    To test authenticated endpoints, follow these steps:

+    - Click on "Authorize" next to the listed endpoints.
+    - In the Authorization dialog, fill in the username and password fields.
+    - Select "Request Body" as the Client Credential Location.
+Choosing "Authorization Header" will result in a login failure.
+    - Leave the `client_secret` field empty.

+    By following these steps, you can authenticate and test endpoints using Swagger.
+Ensure the correct configuration for the client credential location to avoid login issues.

 ### Helpful commands